 Tylenol, unlike aspirin, is not considered a blood thinner even though some people take it for the same reason.
 Taking into consideration that Tylenol does not have effects on blood and blood clotting, it’s seen as a safe and effective pain reducer especially for individuals who are already taking blood thinners or are at a higher risk for bleeding.

-Doctors also recommend the use of Tylenol as a pain reliever for expectant women, taking into consideration that other pain relievers such as ibuprofen are known to have a considerable risk for pregnancy complications as well as birth defects.
+Doctors recommend the use of Tylenol as a pain reliever for expectant women.
+Taking into consideration that other pain relievers such as ibuprofen can have fewer risks for pregnancy complications as well as birth defects.

 What are the main drawbacks of using Tylenol?

-Even though Tylenol (Acetaminophen) is not associated with blood-thinning effects and is considered to be a safe pain reliever, you will experience some negative effects when you use too much of it.
+Tylenol (Acetaminophen) is not unrelated to blood-thinning effects but assists in relieving severe pain.
+You will experience some negative effects when you use too much of it.
 The main negative effect of using too much Tylenol is liver damage.

 When you use acetaminophen, your body will break it down into a compound referred to as N-acetyl-p-benzoquinone.
 It’s the liver’s job to break down this compound further after which it can be released from the body.
 However, if there is too much of the compound present in your body, the liver may not be able to break it down, resulting in damage to the liver tissue.